Winch-Hunt Part 5

 Nothing out of the ordinary was found at the pier.
 Too much time had passed and all, if any, evidence had long ago been destroyed.
 Not much was seen by Tom at the lighthouse either.

 The sun was setting after a long day so Tom took out his cell phone and called Jeff.
 No sooner had he dialed the number, but he was overcome with the strange sensation that he was being watched.
 Tom didn’t see anybody.
 He didn’t hear anything, but the hairs on the back of his neck were unmistakably standing up.
-He quickly slid the phone in his pocket and tried to act as calm as possible and yet remain on high alert.
+He quickly slid the phone into his pocket and tried to act as calm as possible and yet remain on high alert.

 He continued to walk down the beach.
 Everything seemed normal.
 Nothing seemed out of place.
 There was not a soul in sight.
 It was then that he noticed the flash of a shadow to his left.
 He turned quickly to meet his attacker, but no one was there.
 Still, Tom somehow knew he was being watched.
 The only eyes on the beach were that of a seagull strutting along the tide line.
 Tom kept his pace and walked off toward his truck.
 Maybe he could sneak Jeff a call once he got safely situated inside the vehicle.